Anshu1705/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 NETFLIX DATA ANALYSIS PROJECT

-Netflix is one of the largest streaming platform nowadays, In this project, I analyzed their dataset of movies and TV shows using Python, Pndas , Seaborn, Matplotlib.
+Netflix is one of the largest streaming platform nowadays, In this project, I analyzed their dataset of movies and TV shows using Python, Pandas , Seaborn, Matplotlib.
 After this analysis , we will gain a better understanding of the platform and derive meaningful insights from the data through visualized graphs.